 - the amount paid

-- costs incurred (if you are residentwithin the EEC)
+- costs incurred (if you are resident within the EU, Norway or Island)

 Of course, a tax adviser, such as Ábaco can help you with this process and ensure that the correct information is submitted each time.